 Recent Freelance Reporting

-RedTail is my home base for the new beats I am building around watching the dynamics at play as corporations, governments, academia and advocates influence the AI Ethics movement.
+RedTail was my home base for the new beat I built as a freelancer in 2019 watching the dynamics at play as corporations, governments, academia and activists influenced the AI and tech ethics movement.

 The Credentialed: A Podcast Amplifying Diverse Voices in Tech

 While working as content strategy partner at consultancy SalientMG, I developed and launched The Credentialed podcast, an interview series featuring women and underrepresented minorities in tech and innovation.
 I booked guests, scripted and hosted this show recorded and edited by Will Romey at XRAY.fm in Portland.

 I worked covering the data industry for Ad Age from 2012-2017